Q&A – What to expect from a damp survey

 Q: Do you take photos at the survey?

-I will take photos both internally and externally, these not only stand to provide evidence of my findings but will also form part of the report I provide to the customer.
-This is particularly important when the property in unoccupied or where I am conducting a pre-purchase survey on behalf of a potential buyer who is not usually present.
+We will take photos both internally and externally, these not only stand to provide evidence of my findings but will also form part of our report we provide to the customer.
+This is particularly important when the property in unoccupied or where we are conducting a pre-purchase survey on behalf of a potential buyer who is not usually present.

 Q: Do you provide a property sketch plan?

-Yes, I take measurements and will make a sketch plan of the property indicating areas for treatment and key points of concern.
+Yes, we take measurements and will make a sketch plan of the property indicating areas for treatment and key points of concern.

 Q: Do you provide a report and if so, what does it include?